tipantiza/lotide/README.md

 * `flatten(array)`: takes in an array containing elements including nested arrays of elements, and return a "flattened" version of the array. but only one level of nesting.

 * `eqObjects(objectA, objectB)`: compares two given object if they are identical it returns true if not false.

+* `eqArrays(arrayA,arrayb)` : compares two given arrays if they are identical it returns true if not false.